gubellom/gubellom.github.io/R files/Manipulation.md

 library(dplyr)
 ```

-Before starting analysis, we select only a subsample of variables from our dataset.
+Before starting our data cleaning, we select only a subsample of variables from our dataset.
 We keep only three variables:

 - `vote`: whether the respondent voted
 - `agea`: age of respondent